(Photo courtesy of NetPS Plant Finder)

 An impressive, narrowly conical variety, with horizontal to lightly cascading branches from a strong central leader; powder blue new foliage matures to gray-green; a great tree for adding vertical interest to the landscape skyline

-Engelmann Spruce has grayish green foliage with hints of silver which emerges powder blue in spring.
+Engelmann Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has grayish green foliage with hints of silver which emerges powder blue in spring.
 The needles remain grayish green throughout the winter.
-The flowers are not ornamentally significant.
 The brown fruits are held in cones from late summer to late fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The rough brick red bark adds an interesting dimension to the landscape.

 Engelmann Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.